bouwe77/temba/README.md

 const server = temba.create(config)
 ```

-`responseBodyInterceptor` is a callback function that provides an object containing the `resourceName`, `responseBody`, and the `id`.
-Depending on whether it's a collection or item request, the `responseBody` is either an array or object, and the `id` can be `undefined`.
+`responseBodyInterceptor` is a callback function that provides an object containing the `resource`, `body`, and the `id`.
+Depending on whether it's a collection or item request, the `body` is either an array or object, and the `id` can be `undefined`.

-In the example above we check for the `id` being defined, but a runtime check to determine the type of `responseBody` would also suffice.
+In the example above we check for the `id` being defined, but a runtime check to determine the type of `body` would also suffice.

 Whatever you return in this function will become the response body and will be serialized as JSON and returned to the client.